 Child Support in New Jersey is very important to the family court Judges of Jersey City, Hackensack, Elizabeth, Newark and the parents involved in the case.
 It is important to us as child support lawyers too.
 When people have child support cases in Jersey City or elsewhere in New Jersey, they often ask how is child support calculated in NJ? how are payments made? how long do I have to pay child support? can wages be garnished? can I pay direct, do I need a lawyer for a NJ child support case?
+I already have a child support order that I pay, can I modify or make a child support modification to lower or raise child support?
 I have other children, will that be considered?
 She doesn’t let me see the child, do I still need to pay child support in New Jersey?
 How does visitation affect child support in NJ?
 The child support lawyers of the Artusa Law Firm can help you today.

 There are endless questions about New Jersey child support but above are just a few.
 Child Support in New Jersey is calculated by using both parties incomes and then a number of other factors such as the amount of overnights a person has, healthcare costs, whether to use a sole parenting or shared parenting worksheet.
 The information is imputed into the New Jersey Child Support Guidelines.
 That number can be adjusted upward or downward on some occasions.
 Furthermore, if you pay child support through the courts for other children, you will get a credit for that, which will reduce the new child support amount.